Kansas Railroad Timeline

 1930 – The last ethnic group of 19,402 Hispanics to enter Kansas as laborers for various Railroad companies.

-1931 – Kansas has a record wheat crop of 240 million bushels, most of which were shipped out by rail.
+1931– Kansas’s record wheat crop of 240 million bushels, most of which were shipped by rail, was harvested this year.

 1951 – The flood of 1951 stopped railroad transportation.
 Do they rebuild or not?

-1961 – The world’s largest and longest wheat elevator is located at Hutchinson in Reno County at our nation’s primary hard wheat market.
+1961 – The world’s largest and longest wheat elevator is located at Hutchinson in Reno County, our nation’s primary hard wheat market.
 Kansas is known as the grain state, and we ship the majority of it out by rail.

 1969 – Sixteen railroad lines operate over 8,000 miles of track in Kansas.
 Over a third of the track belongs to the Atchison, Topeka, and Santa Fe Railroad.